dstackai/dstack/docs/docs/protips.md

     This will forward the remote `8501` port to `localhost:3000`.

-[Services](concepts/services.md) require a gateway but they also provide additional features for production-grade service deployment not offered by tasks such as HTTPS domains and auto-scaling.
+[Services](concepts/services.md) require a gateway but they also provide additional features for production-grade service deployment not offered by tasks, such as HTTPS domains and auto-scaling.
-If run a web app as a task and it works, go ahead and run it as a service.
+If you run a web app as a task and it works, go ahead and run it as a service.

 ## Environment variables